The Ultimate Guide to Avoid Crowds at National Parks

 When Off-Season Truly Means Fewer People

-Off-peak travel is one of the best ways to avoid crowds at national parks—when applied correctly.
+Off-peak travel is one of the best ways to avoid crowds at national parks — when applied to the right parks.

-You’ll trade some access for solitude, but the experience is often worth it.
+You’ll trade some access for solitude, but the experience is almost always worth it.

 Shoulder Season Isn’t Crowd-Free Everywhere

-Shoulder season is not a guarantee of fewer people, especially in parks like Zion, Yosemite, and the Grand Canyon.
+Shoulder season is not a guarantee of fewer people — especially in parks like Zion, Yosemite, and the Grand Canyon, where visitation is high nearly year-round.

 What to consider: